 The East Europe Hen Destinations

-It’s also a little bigger and a little moor spread out than it\s East Europe, so if you’re looking for a city you can really get lost in then Budapest is a great place for your hen weekend abroad.
+It’s also a little bigger and a little more spread out than other cities in East Europe, so if you’re looking for a city you can really get lost in, then Budapest is a great place for your hen weekend abroad.
 That’s not to say it’s impossible to navigate of course.
-The best bars in town are well know and our lovely local guides will be happy to show you them.
+The best bars in town are well known and our lovely local guides will be happy to show you them.

 And speaking of nightlife, this is where Budapest really shines.
 They’ve got it all, from student dives with the cheapest beer you’ll ever find, to something a bit classier where the hot men and cocktails flow easily.

 Krakow is a cosy city which also has the pleasure of being Poland’s nightlife capital.
-With students and young people in abundance the bar scene caters to this and parties in Krakow really do go all night long.
-That’s not to say that their isn’t another side of this city.
-It’s become truly international in recent years with world-class cuisine and evolving bar scene that caters to those with more refined tastes.
+With students and young people in abundance, the bar scene caters to this and parties in Krakow really do go all night long.
+That’s not to say that there isn’t another side of this city.
+It’s become truly international in recent years, with world-class cuisine and an evolving bar scene that caters to those with more refined tastes.